 Pursuit to Algiers

-Pursuit to Algiers is set upon the high seas, with Sherlock Holmes and Dr. Watson escorting the King Of Rovenia to his homeland, wherever that might be.
-This instalment of the series sees the famous duo escorting a VIP, so no real mystery to uncover but there's plenty of plots to foil, a splash of jewel robbery to occupy our protagonists, and a spot of singing too.
-The film has some great scenes and some enjoyable minor characters, especially Agatha Dunham and Mirko.
+Pursuit to Algiers is set upon the high seas, with Sherlock Holmes and Dr. Watson escorting the King of Rovenia to his homeland, wherever that might be.
+This instalment of the series sees the famous duo accompanying a VIP, so no real mystery to uncover but there's plenty of assassination plots to foil, and a jewel robbery to occupy our protagonists, and a spot of singing too.
+The film has some great scenes and some very enjoyable minor characters, especially Agatha Dunham and Mirko.

 Sherlock Holmes and Dr. Watson are strolling along the foggy London streets when they're approached by a man and inveigled into eating at The Soho Oyster House, where Holmes deduces from various cues and clues that they need to make their way to No. 26 Fish Bone Alley at 8 o'clock that evening.
 When they arrive, they meet various ministers from Rovenia.
 Holmes soon agrees to escort Prince Nikolas, heir to the Rovenian kingdom, on a passenger ship from England to Algiers.
 The Prince is the target of numerous assassins attempting to seize control of the country.